adamnbowen/sanitize/README.md

 Sanitize
 ========

-Sanitizes arbitrary objects and arrays
+Sanitizes arbitrary objects and arrays, and provides an object interface for accessing the sanitized objects and arrays.

 Usage
 -----